-The expression"Macht existiert!" or "Power exists!" has an unofficial status as a "Sprichwort" that recalls Germany's rise to industrial supremecy in the late 19th century.
-The expression returned to relevancy during the years that the Nazi dictatorship unleashed its military might on Europe.
+The expression"Macht existiert!" or "Power exists!" has an unofficial status as a German"Sprichwort", or aphorism that recalls Germany's rise to industrial supremecy in the late 19th century.
+The expression returned to relevancy during the 1930-40s as the Nazi dictatorship unleashed its military might on Europe.
 Those experiences gave "Macht existiert!" a largely negative connotation.
 Post-War Germans naturally did not want to appear too powerful.

 No work in literature reveals this ambivalence better than Tolkien's Lord of the Rings.
 The "Dark Lord Sauron" created the "One Ring" to allow him to rule the World.
 A coalition, led by the Hobbit Frodo, conspires to steal the Ring and destroy it in the fires of Mount Doom.
 Once they get the ring, the conspirators have to resist its dark, spiritual allure.
 One of the group, however cannot resist it, a mercenary soldier named Boromir.
 He steals the ring, repents, and dies a hero's death.